Rite Time: Recording and production

 Rite Time consists of sessions recorded in the Outer Space studio, starting "just after Thanksgiving" in 1986 and finishing in December.
 It was mixed by Michael, Holger, and René Tinner at Weilerswist's Can Studio in 1988.
 The next year, before the album was delivered for release, Holger performed last edits at the "Lab for Degenerated Music", the room at his Cologne apartment.
 Malcolm told Rob Young, Can's biographer, they recorded a set of sixteen-minute takes, and out of these thirty-three minute take they conceived Rite Time.
 One of Malcolm's favourite compositions wasn't included into the final version.
 With Hildegard's permission, Malcolm included the composition on his vinyl release of The Sound of White Columns (2012), released by White Columns Gallery in New York.

 At the time of the Rite Time sessions, writers Duncan Fallowell and Simon Puxley spent time with Can.
 Fallowell remembered the sessions as chaotic, "if one was there or not there, it didn't seem to affect the fact that life would continue.
 People would drop in … this ongoing thing."
 Jaki Liebezeit called their time as "not a good working atmosphere there, it was a holiday atmosphere.
 [Everybody] would prefer to eat something there and have a nice time.
 But there was not a group feeling."

 A number of tracks include a background chorus, occasionally featuring Hildegard and Shirley (Michael Karoli's spouse).
-On "Below This Level (Patient's Song)", Malcolm reflects on his mental breakdown and his experience in a psychiatric ward in late 60s.
+On "Below This Level (Patient's Song)", Malcolm reflects on his mental breakdown and his experience in a psychiatric ward in the late 60s.